HollyAdele/awesome-programming-for-kids/README.md

 * [Upper Elementary](#upper-elementary)

 ## Pre-Literate
-* [The Foos](https://itunes.apple.com/app/id923441570) - A funny, pre-literate, iPad game that teaches concepts for commands, parameters, loops, and conditionals.
+* [The Foos](https://itunes.apple.com/app/id923441570) - A funny, pre-literate iPad game that teaches concepts for commands, parameters, loops, and conditionals.
 * [Scratch Jr.](https://www.scratchjr.org/) - An app that teaches young kids how to visually code interactive stories and games.
 A simplified version of the Scratch website, for a tablet.

 ## Lower Elementary